>

 $ bwa mem -t 4 genome.fa reads1.fastq.gz reads2.fastq.gz > output.sam

 The -t option specifies the number of threads.
-This operation outputs a SAM file.
+This produces a SAM file.

 For single-end reads, specify only one FASTQ file.